 The HSI is published at least once a year each July.
 EPD updates the HSI as needed to add or remove sites or to provide new information about sites as it becomes available.
-The listing of a site on the HSI, a change in the site's various designations on the HSI, or its removal can occur at any time throughout the year; the effective dates are not limited to the date of publication of the HSI.
+The listing of a site on the HSI, a change in the site's various designations, or its removal can occur at any time throughout the year; the effective dates are not limited to the date of HSI publication.
 An electronic version is available on EPD's website at http://epd.georgia.gov/hazardous-site-inventory.